seantcaron/tools/README.md

 Create a shell script to add a list of users back to the SLURM accounting system given a dump of the output of ```sacctmgr show user``` from a previous SLURM installation.

+#### afsmigrate.pl

+Given a list of AFS volumes, migrate them from source server and partition to destination server and partition.

 #### beacon.go

 Light error LEDs on drives in JBOD cabinets.